Pchatbot: A Large-Scale Dataset for Personalized Chatbot: Introduction

+Pchatbot is a ready-to-use and well-documented dataset.
+It is licensed under CC BY-NC\footnote{https://creativecommons.org/licenses/by-nc/2.0/}.
+Researchers are required to fill in an application form to obtain the dataset files\footnote{https://github.com/qhjqhj00/Pchatbot/blob/main/application.pdf}.
+For both subsets PchatbotL and PchatbotW, we provide three release versions: (1) the cleaned dataset; (2) the standard dataset for generation-based chatbot; (3) the standard dataset for retrieval-based chatbot.
+Specifically, the cleaned dataset contains all information of the raw datasets after cleaning processes (\eg, deduplication, anonymization, etc.).
+The standard datasets are constructed from the cleaned dataset and can be directly used for the corresponding task.
+For example, we prepare response candidates to each post in the retrieval-based standard dataset.
+Along with the dataset, we provide tools and tutorials that are used to load, clean, aggregate, and construct the datasets.

-We experiment with several generation-based dialogue models on the two subsets to verify the advantages of Pchatbot brought by the availability of user IDs and the larger magnitude.
-Experimental results show that using user IDs and using more training data both have an opposite effect on response generation.
+We experiment with both generation-based and retrieval-based dialogue models on the corresponding standard datasets to provide benchmark that can be used for comparison in the further study.
+Experimental results also verify the advantages of the availability of user IDs and the large-scale data can improve the performance.

-The contributions of this paper are as follows:
+In summary, the advantages of Pchatbot are as follows:

+(1) To the best of our knowledge, the Pchatbot dataset is the largest Chinese dialogue dataset.
+Neural dialogue models might gain substantial improvements using such a large-scale dataset;

-(1) We introduce the Pchatbot dataset which contains two subsets, namely PchatbotW and PchatbotL.
-The two subsets lay on open domain and judicial domain respectively.
-The two subsets are significantly larger than existing similar datasets.
+(2) Pchatbot dataset contains two subsets, namely PchatbotW and PchatbotL.
+The two subsets are dedicated to the open-domain and professional domain (judicial domain), respectively.
+Such diversity could broaden the application domains of dialogue chatbots.

-(2) We include anonymized user IDs in Pchatbot.
-This will greatly enlarge the potentiality for developing personalized dialogue agents.
-Timestamps that can be used to generate user profiles in sequential order are also kept for all posts and responses.
+(3) We include anonymized user IDs and timestamps in Pchatbot.
+This will greatly enlarge the potentiality for developing personalized dialogue agents that learn implicit user profiles from the user's dialogue history.

-(3) Preliminary experimental studies on the Pchatbot dataset show that an existing personalized conversation generation model outperforms its corresponding non-personalized baseline.

-The Pchatbot dataset will be released upon the acceptance of the paper.
-We will also release all codes used for data processing and the algorithms implemented in our preliminary experiments.
+(4) We benchmark several state-of-the-art dialogue models for both generation-based and retrieval-based.
+Experimental results can be used for comparison in future study.